-Here is a list of top 10 best sunscreen sprays that are highly recommended on Amazon.
+Here is our list of the top 10 best sunscreen sprays that are highly recommended on Amazon.
 We compared them by factors such as the type of sunscreen, SPF, protection spectrum, and skin-friendliness.

 |Free from||PABA, oil|